seangrehan13/GeoShopManager/README.md

 ## Potential improvements

-.
-Add tests for the import postcodes command
+- Add tests for the import postcodes command.
-.
-Add tests for fail conditions
+- Add tests for fail conditions.
-.
-Implement the repository pattern to seperate the concerns of querying the database from the controllers .
-In the test code, implement builder pattern to generate coordinates more easily and to reduce code duplication .
-Add extra validation for the postcode field / extract that line of code into a separate function .
-Create authentication (OAuth) routes so that the system can be used as an API .
-Reduce the amount of duplicated code around the controllers that deals with errors/exceptions
+- Implement the repository pattern to seperate the concerns of querying the database from the controllers.
+- In the test code, implement builder pattern to generate coordinates more easily and to reduce code duplication.
+- Add extra validation for the postcode field / extract that line of code into a separate function.
+- Create authentication (OAuth) routes so that the system can be used as an API.
+- Reduce the amount of duplicated code around the controllers that deals with errors/exceptions.